See the best of Manchester. Use our picks to create your own 24-hour itinerary. Can you do it all?

 Follow the beat to this northern city of reinvention, where old industrial districts are hip cultural hubs, uber-cool DJs turn restauranteurs, and the whole place thrums with music, art and nightlife.

+Mid-morning matters, so whether you've had your fill at brunch or gone for a quick bite, head to the Castlefield Gallery for your afters art fix.
 Both an art gallery and an artists agency, this contemporary art gallery in Manchester’s industrial, cultural Castlefield area is a launch pad for emerging artists, so it’s easier to get close to the people behind the exhibitions.
 You won’t see art quite like this anywhere else in the city – plus it’s free.

 One of the few libraries in the world that upstages the books, you’ll be in more awe of the gothic architecture here than you will be of the books – which include some of the rarest ever made.
 If you can drag yourself away, check out the collections in the Rylands Gallery too.

-Topping many a bucket list of things to do in Manchester is the eclectic and extensive Whitworth Gallery.
+Topping many-a-bucket list of things to do in Manchester is the eclectic and extensive Whitworth Gallery.
 It has over 55,000 artworks, yet nothing on permanent display.
 The Art Garden is worth a trip alone.
 If the weather fails, the café has floor-to-ceiling windows overlooking the garden and Whitworth Park.

 Join a themed tour and delve deeper into a topic that snaps your synapses, or simply scratch the surface of Manchester’s motley history.
-You could take in the city’s most beautiful buildings, its legendary music landmarks, or see it through the eyes of suffragettes, Alan Turing, Jeremy Corbyn or The Smiths.
+You could take in the city’s most beautiful buildings, its legendary music landmarks, or see it through the eyes of suffragettes, Alan Turing, Jeremy Corbyn, or The Smiths.

 If you ever find yourself wondering what to do in Manchester, get thee to the Northern Quarter.
 The city’s creative neighbourhood teems with hipster hangouts.
 Lose a few hours flicking through Vinyl Exchange’s two floors of records and CDs, or lose yourself in Afflecks, a vast emporium of indie eclectica.

 This place has hosted some big names since it opened in 1991: Elbow, Paulo Nutini, the Manics and the Arctic Monkeys, to namedrop a few.
-It’s a huge player on Manchester’s epic music scene so see who’s playing.
+It’s a huge player on Manchester’s epic music scene, so see who’s playing.
 If you don’t already know the headliners, chances are you will soon.
 The food’s good too.